INFORMSJoC/2023.0336/README.md

 ## File Organization

-    ├── data                            <- Data and SQL scripts ├── run                             <- Scripts for running mathematical models and compiling results │   └── README                      <- See README file for more details on available scripts ├── src                             <- Source code for use in this project.
-    │   ├── components                  <- Classes for components of electrical system │   ├── data                        <- Classes for data and data processing scripts │   ├── grid                        <- Classes for microgrid
-    │   ├── models                      <- Classes for mathematical models
-    │   ├── reports                     <- Classes for summarizing model outputs
-    │   ├── utils                       <- Helper classes and functions
-    │   └── visualization               <- Classes for visualizations
-    ├── webapps
-    │   ├── api                         <- Flask app for API
-    │   └── frontend                    <- Flask app for GUI
-    |
-    ├── config.env.template             <- MySQL configuration file template (copy to config.env and update parameter values) ├── config.ini.template             <- Configuration file template (copy to config.ini and update parameter values) ├── docker-compose.yaml.template    <- Configuration file for Docker multi-container application services (copy to docker-compose.yaml)
+    ├── backend                                 <- Backend application (see README in backend for more info) ├── frontend                                <- Frontend application (see README in fronted for more info) ├── config.ini.template                     <- Global config file template for shared settings between backend and frontend (copy to config.ini and update parameter values)
-    ├── Dockerfile-api.template         <- Command-line instructions for building a Docker image and running the API (copy to Dockerfile-api)
+    ├── database-authentication.env.template    <- MySQL configuration file template for authentication database (copy to database-authentication.env and update parameter values)
-    ├── Dockerfile-frontend.template    <- Command-line instructions for building a Docker image and running the frontend web app (copy to Dockerfile-frontend)
+    ├── docker-compose.yaml.template            <- Configuration file for Docker multi-container application services (copy to docker-compose.yaml)
+    ├── generate_secret_key.py                  <- Script to generate a secret key for config.ini
     ├── LICENSE                                 <- License terms
-    ├── make_data.py                    <- Script to build databases and generate all processed data required ├── make_data.yaml.template         <- Settings for `make_data.py` (copy to make_data.yaml and update parameter values)
-    ├── requirements-api.txt            <- Python imports to be installed using `pip` to run api web app or scripts in run folder offline
-    └── requirements-fronted.txt        <- Python imports to be installed using `pip` to run frontend web app

-## Instructions for Slurm

-Note: web app may be run without Slurm, but functionality will be limited
-1. Place a copy of the project in your high-performance computing account
+    └── README                                  <- Documentation

 ## Instructions to Run Locally

-1. Setup a **Python 3.9** environment for the run scripts (Note: **Python 3.10 and newer** break Matplotlib features) and API; and a **Python 3.11** environment for the frontend
+1. Setup a **Python 3.11** environment for the backend and the frontend
-2. Install all packages required, by executing `pip3.9 install -r requirements-api.txt` and `pip3.11 install -r requirements-frontend.txt`
+    - On Windows
+      - Make sure to check "Add Python to environment variables" under advanced options in setup

-3. Install **mysql**, add it to `${PATH}` and ensure it is running in the background
+2. Install **mysql**, add it to `${PATH}` and ensure it is running in the background
+    - On Mac OS
+        - install homebrew
+        - run `brew install pkg-config`
+        - run `brew install mysql`
+        - run `brew install mysql-client`
+        - run `echo 'export PATH="/usr/local/opt/mysql-client/bin:$PATH"' >> ~/.zshrc`
+        - run `export LDFLAGS="-L/usr/local/opt/mysql-client/lib"`
+        - run `export CPPFLAGS="-I/usr/local/opt/mysql-client/include"`
+    - On Windows (with local admin)
+        - Install [MySQL Server for Windows](https://dev.mysql.com/downloads/installer/) (choose `mysql-installer-community-8.0.360.msi`)
+        - Run the installer and step through the installation options.
+Choose `Server only` as the setup type.
+        - Once the install is complete, you'll need to configure the server.
+Use the default options and click `next`.
+        - Choose `Use Strong Password Encryption for Authentication` for the authentication method
+        - Create the root password and **save it**.
+It will be used in the `database-*.env` files.
+        - Keep the default `Windows Service` options and click `next`.
+        - Under `Apply Configuration` click `Execute`.
+        - Continue through the next steps using the default options
+        - The server should now be running.
+If you need to start the server again, go to `Services` > `MySQL80` and click `start`.
+        - For troubleshooting, read the [MySQL documentation for installing via the Windows installer](https://dev.mysql.com/doc/refman/8.3/en/windows-installation.html).
+    - On Windows (without local admin)
+        - Install [MySQL Server .zip version 8](https://dev.mysql.com/downloads/mysql/) (select `Windows (x86, 64-bit), ZIP Archive`).
+        - Extract the files and move the folder to your programs folder (ex: `C:\Program Files\MySQL\mysql8install`)
+        - Inside the `MySQL` folder, create two empty directories: `logs` and `mysqldata`.
+        - Inside the `mysql` install folder that contains `bin`, `docs`, `include`, etc., create a new file called `my.ini`.
+        - Open `my.ini` in an editor and paste the following, correcting the paths to your `mysqlinstall`, `mysqldata`, and `mysql` logs folders:
+            ```
+            [mysqld]
+            basedir = "C:/MYSQL/mysql8install"
+            datadir = "C:/MYSQL/mysqldata"
+            tmpdir = "C:/MYSQL/logs"
+            log-error = "C:/MYSQL/mysql-server-1.log"
+            ```
+        - Open a terminal and navigate to your `MySql/mysql8install/bin` folder.
+        - Run `mysqld --initialize-insecure` to initialize the data.
+This will create a data folder under `/mysql8install`.
+Running it as insecure will enable running the database without a password.
+        - In the same directory, run `mysqld --console` to start the MySQL server.
+Leave this terminal window open.
+Closing it will stop the server.
+        - For troubleshooting, read the [MySQL documentation for installing via archive](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/windows-install-archive.html).

+## Instructions to Run Locally or Deploy via Docker

-4. Create configuration files, per instructions above
+1. Create configuration files, per instructions above
     - `config.ini`
-        - Generate `SECRET_KEY` by running `python3 make_data.py --secret_key`
+        - Generate `SECRET_KEY` by running `python3 generate_secret_key.py`
+        - Note: password values in `backend/data/mysql/*data*.sql` are stored in plain text and are automatically hashed with this secret key when the authentication database is created
-    - `config.env`
+    - `database-authentication.env`
+        - `MYSQL_ROOT_PASSWORD` may be set when setting up the MYSQL database in step 2 above
-        - `MYSQL_ROOT_PASSWORD`, `MYSQL_USER`, `MYSQL_PASSWORD` and `MYSQL_DATABASE` can be set to any values
+        - `MYSQL_USER`, `MYSQL_PASSWORD` and `MYSQL_DATABASE` can be set to any values
         - `MYSQL_PORT` should be set to `3306`
-        - `MYSQL_HOST` should be set to `localhost`
+        - `MYSQL_HOST` should be set to `127.0.0.1` or `localhost` or when running Docker to `mysql`
-5. Build databases and generate data
-    - `make_data.yaml` update values as required
-    - Run `python3 make_data.py -c make_data.yaml`
-    - Note: password values in `data/mysql/*data*.sql` are stored in plain text and are automatically hashed with the secret key in `config.ini` when the database is created using `make_data`
-6. Scripts in the `run` directory are executable, but should be run from the root directory, e.g., `python3.9 run/simulate_grid.py`
-7. To run the API, execute `python3.9 webapps/api/app.py` (if prior two steps are skipped, the API will build the database and generate the required data)
-8. To run the frontend web app
-    - Copy `webapps/frontend/static/js/paths.js.template` to `webapps/frontend/static/js/paths.js`
-    - Update the API `server` address in `webapps/frontend/static/js/paths.js`
-    - Execute `python3.11 webapps/frontend/app.py`
+2. Review `README` files in both `frontend` and `backend` folders and follow instructions.

 ## Instructions to Deploy via Docker

-1. Create configuration files, per instructions above
-    - `config.ini`
-        - Generate `SECRET_KEY` by running `python3 make_data.py --secret_key`
-    - `config.env`, if using docker to run MySQL
-        - `MYSQL_ROOT_PASSWORD`, `MYSQL_USER`, `MYSQL_PASSWORD` and `MYSQL_DATABASE` can be set to any values
-        - `MYSQL_PORT` should be set to `3306`
-        - `MYSQL_HOST` should be set to `database` or to `mysql` to match the container name in `docker-compose.yaml`
-    - Copy `webapps/frontend/static/js/paths.js.template` to `webapps/frontend/static/js/paths.js`
-    - Update the API `server` address in `webapps/frontend/static/js/paths.js`, if required
-2. For development and testing, you may wish to update the boolean parameter values passed to `make_data.microgrid_database` in `webapps/api/app.py`
-3. Run `docker-compose up` (by default, Docker will run the docker-compose.yaml file) to run three containers for the API, frontend, and MySQL database server
+1. Run `docker-compose up` (by default, Docker will run the docker-compose.yaml file)
-4. Reset the `admin` account password to a secure one by logging into the app and using the graphical user interface
-    - initial password is set in `data/mysql/data.sql`